-You will love making a Mediterranean Buddha Bowl using healthy ingredients like brown rice, hummus, Greek yogurt, feta cheese, chickpeas, roasted vegetables and greens.
+You will love making a Mediterranean Buddha Bowl using Mediterranean ingredients like brown rice, hummus, Greek yogurt, feta cheese, chickpeas, roasted vegetables and greens.
 These buddha bowls are customizable and perfect for lunches or dinners for your family!

 Mediterranean Buddha Bowl Image 6